LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 :ref:`directives_include_1` directive.
-Although there is also a standard Prolog ``include/1`` directive, any occurrences of this directive in a Logtalk source file is handled by the Logtalk compiler, not by the backend Prolog compiler.
+Although there is also a standard Prolog ``include/1`` directive, any occurrences of this directive in a Logtalk source file is handled by the Logtalk compiler, not by the :term:`backend Prolog compiler`.

 .. _programming_portability: